Employment

 6. Gaps and Unmet Needs

-- Lincolnshire is England’s second largest county, has the fourth lowest population density, and is classified as one of the most rural counties by Defra.
+- Lincolnshire is England’s second largest county, has the fourth lowest population density, and is classified as one of the most rural counties by the Department for Environment, Food & Rural Affairs (Defra).
 Many communities are geographically isolated with poor public transport.
-This presents considerable barriers to provision of, and cost challenges for, effective skills delivery.
-Even more so, in areas of the highest disadvantage, along the east coast.
+This presents considerable barriers to provision of, and cost challenges for effective skills delivery, even more so in areas of the highest disadvantage along the east coast.
+The County has areas of deprivation in Lincoln, Boston Borough and East Lindsey, all showing in the top 50 highest area of deprivation in the Country.
+The County also has pockets of deprivation in towns like Grantham, Gainsborough, Lincoln and our rural communities.
+(Source: Gov.UK)

 - Businesses and investors commonly juggle the attractiveness and affordability of Lincolnshire with problems of workforce accessibility because of a lack of appropriate public transport links.